 - 6 eggs medium Europe, large US

 - 300 g all-purpose flour 10.6 oz/ 2 ½ cups

 - ½ teaspoon baking powder

-- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
-Line a baking tray (30 x 40 cm/ 12 x 15 inch) with baking paper.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+Line a baking tray (30 x 30 cm/ 12 x 12 inch or similar) with baking paper.

-- Place the soft butter in the bowl of the stand mixer and beat on medium speed until light and fluffy.
+- Cream butter and sugar: Place the soft butter in the bowl of the stand mixer and beat on medium speed until light and fluffy.
 Gradually add the sugar and continue beating for several minutes.
 Add the zest of the lemon and 2 tablespoons lemon juice.

 - Add the eggs one at a time, mixing very well before adding the next egg.
 Scrape the bottom and sides of the bowl a few times in between.

 - Mix the flour and the baking powder and sieve over the butter-egg mixture.
 Incorporate carefully.

 - Bake: Pour the batter onto the prepared tray and bake for about 20 minutes.
 The cake should remain pale and still lightly moist inside.
 Leave to cool in the pan for 10 minutes.
 In the meantime make the lemon drizzle.